Poker Player Image

 The biggest destroyer of any talented poker player’s career is poor bankroll management.
 That happens in various ways — either they blow their money at the blackjack table or sports betting, or they simply play poker above their bankroll.
 Kenney, admittedly, lost his roll numerous times gambling it away or playing poker above his means.

-He claims he’s goes broke at least four times in his career.
+He claims he’s gone broke at least four times in his career.
 He also admits that even in some years when he cashed for well over $1 million in tournaments, he had a losing year.
 On multiple occasions, by his own account, he went from wealthy to dead broke having to borrow money to pay his bills within a month.

 Bryn Kenney poker accomplishments